🎮

 Razer Edge 5G becomes much easier to judge once it is forced into the same room as Pimax Portal, GPD XP, and GPD XP Plus.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Razer Edge 5G versus Pimax Portal is interesting because more powerful is the obvious angle.
 Compared with Razer Edge 5G, Pimax Portal makes the more obvious play for readers who care about more powerful.
 Pimax Portal is tracked around $299 (Portal Retro) $299 (128 GB) $399 (256 GB) $549 (QLED 256 GB).
 Its overall rating is ???½.
-In practice, razer Edge 5G versus GPD XP is interesting because more powerful is the obvious angle.
-More importantly, compared with Razer Edge 5G, GPD XP makes the more obvious play for readers who care about more powerful.
+From another angle, razer Edge 5G versus GPD XP is interesting because more powerful is the obvious angle.
+If Razer Edge 5G feels almost right but not quite, GPD XP is the sort of nearby detour that can completely change the shortlist.
 GPD XP is tracked around 325.0.
-More importantly, its overall rating is ??¼.
-In practice, razer Edge 5G versus GPD XP Plus is interesting because more powerful is the obvious angle.
-GPD XP Plus sits close enough to Razer Edge 5G to make the comparison meaningful, but different enough to sharpen the buying decision.
-More importantly, gPD XP Plus is tracked around 128 GB: $339 (IGG) / $559 (Retail) 256 GB: $374 (IGG) / $659 (Retail) (Source).
+That said, its overall rating is ??¼.
+More importantly, razer Edge 5G versus GPD XP Plus is interesting because more powerful is the obvious angle.
+From another angle, if Razer Edge 5G feels almost right but not quite, GPD XP Plus is the sort of nearby detour that can completely change the shortlist.
+GPD XP Plus is tracked around 128 GB: $339 (IGG) / $559 (Retail) 256 GB: $374 (IGG) / $659 (Retail) (Source).

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.